pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

   </tr>
   <tr>
    <td>db\_col\_type </td>
-   <td>Type of MySQL column that PyroStreams should create to store the data for this field.
+   <td>Type of MySQL column that Streams should create to store the data for this field.
 Any type can be used, but the most common are varchar, text, and int.</td>
   </tr>
 </tbody>
 </table>

 <p>Aside from the class variables, one method is necessary &ndash; <strong>form_output</strong>.
 This method is called when building the form and allows you to include logic and customized input for your fields.
 In this case, we are just returning a basic input.
 You can find more about this method on the {{ link title="Methods" uri="developers/addons/developing-field-types/methods" }} page.</p>

-<p class="note">PyroStreams uses <a href="http://codeigniter.com/user_guide/helpers/form_helper.html">CodeIgniter's Form Helper</a> when creating inputs, and it is available in third party field types as well.</p>
+<p class="note">Streams uses <a href="http://codeigniter.com/user_guide/helpers/form_helper.html">CodeIgniter's Form Helper</a> when creating inputs, and it is available in third party field types as well.</p>

 ### Tapping Into CodeIgniter